 The New Relic Ruby agent will not work with shotgun.
 It cannot make a connection before the dispatcher process exits.
 Neither Developer mode nor Monitor mode will work.

 For more help

-Additional documentation resources include New Relic Browser and the Ruby agent.
+Additional documentation resources include Browser monitoring and the Ruby agent.